 An emergency veterinarian can help you when your pet needs it most.
 Many pet owners are worried about one thing: identifying an emergency in time to save their pets and taking them to a good veterinary hospital.

-Pets may not be able to speak and say how they got injured, what they ate, or what insects stung them, but pet owners know them well and can identify even the subtle changes in behavior.
+Pets may be unable to speak and say how they got injured, what they ate, or what insects stung them, but pet owners know them well and can identify even the subtle behavioral changes.

-We’ll discuss some of the reasons why emergency care is vital, how you can find the right team to help your pet, and some of the most noticeable symptoms indicating your pet may be suffering an emergency.
+We’ll discuss some of the reasons why Newport Beach emergency care is vital, how you can find the right team to help your pet, and some of the most noticeable symptoms indicating your pet may be suffering an emergency in Newport Beach.

 What Does an Emergency Veterinarian Do?